ipums/ipums.github.io/README.md

     - CSV
     ---
     ```
+    If there are multiple authers use `authors` and put the primary author first, otherwise use `author`.
+You shouldn't use both (did so here for example) but if you do `authors` takes precedence.
 Categories can be one or more of [Code Data DevCulture Infrastructure News Team].
 Tags are optional and can be omitted.
 5. Add your markdown-formatted blog content below the front matter.
 6. (First time only) Run `bundle install` _OR_ (Every so often) Run `bundle update` if you haven't in a while, to make sure your jekyll environment matches what's out on GitHub Pages.
 It may also be necessary to run `gem install bundler` before running the `bundle install`.
 If you run into permissions errors with installing gems, consider running ruby out of a [virtual environment](https://rvm.io), and running everything out of that.
 7. Run `bundle exec jekyll serve --config _config.yml,_config_dev.yml`